Generalized Dirac structure beyond the linear regime in graphene: Modified Weyl-Heisenberg algebra and Lorentz symmetry breaking

 where $p = |\vec{p}|$, $\tan \theta = p_y / p_x$, $v_F \equiv 3/2 V_F$, and $\hbar = 1$.

 Lorentz violating terms appear in the dispersion relation \eqref{DispRelsmallp}.
-We stress here that, as customary in Lorentz violating scenarios (see, e.g, \cite{Iorio2007,Iorio2008}), the orientation of the vectors is important.
-Here all vectors will be referred to the honeycomb lattice orientation, and it is very important to mention explicitly our axis choice, which is as shown in Figure \ref{honeycomb}.
+As customary in Lorentz violating scenarios (see, e.g, Refs.~\cite{Iorio2007,Iorio2008}), the orientation of the vectors is important.
+Here all vectors will be referred to the honeycomb lattice orientation, and we must mention explicitly our axis choice, see Fig.~\ref{honeycomb}.

 Accordingly the corresponding $O(p^3)$ Hamiltonian is

 whose structure would hardly induce to think of any Dirac structure, although, as shown in the previous part, in fact it is just a low energy realization of a generalized Dirac structure.
 Let us express the expansion of $\vec{P}$ in terms of $\vec{p}$ as follows $\vec{P} = \vec{p}+\Delta\vec{p}$, where